An open source effort providing a robust, distributed data and computation platform, enabling world wide access to Peta/Exa-scale scientific data.

 National Computational Infrastructure (NCI), Institut Pierre-Simon Laplace (IPSL),

-and the British Atmospheric Data Center (BADC).
+and the Centre for Environmental Data Analysis (CEDA).
 The ESGF mission is to:

 ESGF P2P is a component architecture expressly designed to handle large-scale data management for worldwide distribution.
 The team of computer scientists and climate scientists has developed an operational system for serving climate data from multiple locations and sources.
 Model simulations, satellite observations, and reanalysis products are all being served from the ESGF P2P distributed data archive.